-Biking: Bike racks are located at 7th Avenue in front of the Farmers’ Market House.
-There is also a Nashville BCycle bikeshare dock located in that area.
+Biking: Bike racks are located at both the 7th Avenue and 9th Avenue entrances to the Museum.
+There is also a Nashville BCycle bikeshare dock located on 7th Avenue at the entrace to the Farmers' Market Market House.
 Bikes can be rented at Nashville BCycle.
 Click here for more information about rates and stations.

 Public Transportation: WeGo Public Transit (Formerly Nashville MTA) Nos.
 42 (St. Cecilia/Cumberland) and 22 (Bordeaux) go to the intersection of Rosa Parks and Jefferson Street.
 In addition, the free Music City Circuit Nos.
 60 (Blue) and 61 (Green) stops near the Farmers’ Market or at Jefferson and Rosa Parks Blvd.
 Click here for more information on route and hours of operation.

-Hop On Hop Off Tours are offered by both Old Time Trolley and Gray Line tour companies which have stop near the Museum at Farmers’ Market.
+Hop On Hop Off Tours are offered by both Old Town Trolley and Gray Line tour companies which have a stop near the Museum at Farmers’ Market.

 Driving: The Tennessee State Museum is conveniently located at Bicentennial Capitol Mall State Park, at the corner of Rosa L. Parks Blvd, and Jefferson Street, northwest of downtown Nashville and the State Capitol.
 Click here for detailed information.